-6.2.2 Camera path planning
+6.2.2.
+Camera path planning

-The movement of the camera between two different viewpoints (respectively two keystates) is subject to several constraints.
+The movement of the camera between two viewpoints (respectively two keystates) is subject to several constraints.
 The most important aspect is the preservation of the orientation of the user.
 The user must not loose the orientation during the complete camera movement and should always know where the camera is located and where it is looking at.
-A further constraint is the length of a camera movement and the visual appealing - a camera movement neither should be too long nor too fast.
+A further constraint is the length of a camera movement - a camera movement neither should be too long nor too fast.
 Moreover, the whole movement should be pleasant to the user.
-Since we are working primarily with compact scenes, all camera positions are located at a surrounding sphere.
+Since we are consider primarily compact scenes, all camera positions are located at a surrounding sphere.
 The simplest path for a camera between a start and target viewpoint is the shortest path on the surrounding sphere.
 However, an orientation of the user is not guaranteed for all paths.
 For example if the camera is moved above a pole of the sphere, it must be flipped, what is a severe disturbance of the orientation.
-Furthermore, discussions with surgeons revealed that there are preferred regions for the camera as they are for single viewpoints [12].
+Furthermore, discussions with surgeons revealed that there are preferred regions for the camera as they are for single viewpoints [MNTP07].
 Therefore, we prefer camera paths that are probably longer but show the scene always from familiar positions.
 We compute a camera path between two points as a bicubic spline with a control point in the preferred region.
 Thus, the camera is adducted by familiar regions and camera paths over the poles of the scene are avoided.

 A second important aspect is the zooming of the camera.
-If it is too large during the whole movement, the orientation is lost.
-Therefore, we zoom out in the first part of a camera movement, looking at the structure of interest at the start point and zoom in on the target structure in the second part of the movement.
+We zoom out in the first part of a camera movement, looking at the structure of interest at the start point and zoom in on the structure of interest in the second part of the movement.
 The amount of zooming as well as the temporal length of a camera movement is affected by the distance between the start and the target viewpoint.
 If the camera is moved to a structure in the nearer surrounding, no full zoom out on the complete scene is performed, while a full zoom is mandatory to preserve the orientation if the target structure is located at the opposite side of the scene.
 For a more pleasant movement the camera is accelerated at the beginning and slowed down at the end.

-6.2.3 Transitions for 2D slice views
+6.2.3.
+Transitions for 2D slice views